Everything You Need to Know About Micro Weddings

 Some couples feel a micro wedding allows them to enjoy the true meaning of the day, marrying the one they are completely in love with and beginning their marriage together.
 Standing up in front of a huge group of people and declaring their love can seem unnecessary to some.
 A micro wedding allows for you to be surrounded by the people you love and gives you the space to enjoy each other at this exciting time.

 Advice for couples planning a micro wedding

 If it’s your decision to go for a small-scale wedding, then forge ahead and do not listen to what anybody else may say about it.
-A word of advice; you should get ready for pushback, because friends, relations and associates could dissuade you.
-Many of them might be hurt at end of day when they fail to make the list of your guests.
-In this type of wedding, you are not going to meet everybody’s expectation.
-You know what you want and you should stick to this.
+A word of advice; you should get ready for pushback.
+Many of them might be hurt at the end of day when they fail to make your select guest list.
+In this type of wedding, you are not going to meet everybody’s expectation, you know what you want and you should stick to this.

 Take good care of your guests